Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 1998

-Trips to South West Rocks, Eden,
+Trips to South West Rocks and Eden were held.

 Les and Elly Caterson, Bill and Robyn Kemp, went to Western Australia and dived with the whale sharks.